geotrev/undernet/app/docs/css.md

 #### Modifiers

-Modifiers are a bit more complex.
-Their primary role is to _modify_ element or root styling in some way.
-Sometimes modifiers are only able to be used in the context of another root, and sometimes they can be used more generally like global utilities.
+Modifier's primary role is to, you guessed it, _modify_ styling in some way.

 Here's a few examples: